BlueByteSystemsInc/PDMShell/src/WHEREUSED.md

 ---
 description: Lists the direct parent files that reference a file.
-title: WHEREUSED Command Documentation | PDMShell | SOLIDWORKS PDM
+title: WHEREUSED Command | PDMShell | SOLIDWORKS PDM
 ---

-# WHEREUSED Command Documentation
+# WHEREUSED Command

-## DESCRIPTION:
+## Description
 The `whereused` command lists all parent files that reference a specified file.

 This command helps identify assemblies or drawings that use a particular part or subassembly.